cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

 ### MinIO Gateway

-Optionally, you can use MinIO Gateway as a common interface which relays backup objects to other cloud storage solutions, like S3, GCS or Azure.
+Optionally, you can use MinIO Gateway as a common interface which relays backup objects to other cloud storage solutions, like S3 or GCS.
 For more information, please refer to [MinIO official documentation](https://docs.min.io/).

 Specifically, the Cloud Native PostgreSQL cluster can directly point to a local MinIO Gateway as an endpoint, using previously created credentials and service.